andrewcumming/phys512/project_instructions.md

 **What you should submit**

-Each group should submit one Github repository containing the code and a write up of the project which explains the physics problem you are looking at, the methods you used to tackle it, your results and conclusions.
+Each group should submit one Github repository which contains both the code and a report that explains the physics problem you are looking at, the methods you used to tackle it, your results and conclusions.

-The write up should be a PDF file of no more than 10 pages.
-A suggested structure for the write up is
+The report should be a PDF file of no more than 10 pages.
+A suggested structure for this is:
 - Introduction, including overall context and description of the problem
 - Setup of the problem
 - Description of the numerical approach and code, including how the code works, justification of the choices that were made, and how the code was tested